Burl Toler III

-Burl Tamayo Toler III (born April 7, 1983) is a former Arena football wide receiver and the current wide receivers coach for the UCLA Bruins.
+Burl Tamayo Toler III (born April 7, 1983) is an American football coach and former wide receiver.
+He most recently was the wide receivers coach for the UCLA Bruins.
 He was originally signed by the Oakland Raiders as an undrafted free agent in 2006.
 He played college football at Cal.
-After serving as the wide receiver coach at Cal from 2019-2024, Toller III was named the pass game coordinator, recruiting coordinator, and wide receivers coach for the UCLA football program by head coach DeShaun Foster on Dec.
+After serving as the wide receiver coach at Cal from 2019–2024, Toller III was named the pass game coordinator, recruiting coordinator, and wide receivers coach for the UCLA football program by head coach DeShaun Foster on Dec.
 20, 2024.

 Early life

 Toler attended Bishop O'Dowd High School.
 He helped his team win the league championship in his sophomore and junior years and won the NCS Championship during his sophomore season.
 He earned First-team All-League on offense and defense as a senior.
 He also lettered in track all four years and attended the League of Champions meet in his final three years.